CMSgov/beneficiary-fhir-data/apps/bfd-server/dev/api-changelog.md

 	* The "FIXME this should be mapped as an extension valueIdentifier instead of as a valueCodeableConcept" issues were addressed by creating a new common method for adding identifiers to an extension instead of a codeable concept for these fields.
 The new method is called addExtensionValueIdentifier in TransformerUtils.
 	* The "FIXME: check if this field is non-nullable and if not remove the 'if' check" issues were addressed by comparing the fields to their definition in the rif-layout-and-fhir-mapping.xlsx file.
 Most fields were found to be non-nullable and so the "if" check was removed.

-## BFD-786 Fix Tax Number Mapping in V1 & V2

-* Following FHIR mapping changes were made:

-	* Tax number has backwards compatibility with current V1 and V2 responses